Import Functions

 - The wrapper function (

-__func) to avoid repeated lookups. - The wrapper function directly passes the parameters to the exported function, leveraging the C++ calling convention.
+____plugin_from_another_language_ParamCallbackdelegate is set by the language module during plugin load. - The wrapper function directly passes the parameters to the exported function, leveraging the C calling convention.

 Example: Using the Generated Header